A Bitcoin address is a string of characters that serves a destination on the Bitcoin network.

 Begins with "3"

-P2SH was introduced a way to lock funds to a script rather than a simple public key hash.
+P2SH was introduced as a way to lock funds to a script rather than a simple public key hash.
 This enabled complex spending conditions (multisig arrangements, timelocks, and other programmable logic) without making the full script visible in the receiving address.
 P2SH was also used as a compatibility wrapper to support SegWit addresses in wallets that had not yet upgraded.

 P2WPKH (Pay to Witness Public Key Hash, Native SegWit)

-Begins with "bc1q"
+Begins with "bc1q" (42 characters)

 Introduced by the SegWit upgrade (BIP141), P2WPKH separates the transaction signature data (the "witness") from the transaction body.
 This reduced the weight of each transaction and lowered fees.
 P2WPKH uses bech32 encoding, which is case-insensitive and includes stronger error detection than Base58Check.
 It is the recommended format for single-key wallets in software that has not yet adopted Taproot.